Shane Gould: Early education

 Gould was born in Sydney, New South Wales, on the first day of competition of the 1956 Summer Olympics in Melbourne.
 She moved to Fiji with her family at the age of 18 months.
 By the age of six, she was a competent swimmer.
 She attended primary school at Brisbane's St. Peters Lutheran College, currently the top-rated swim school in Australia.
 At St. Peters, a sporting house is named after her.
 She attended secondary school at Turramurra High School, Sydney, where a sporting house is also named after her and fellow Olympian Gail Neall.

-From around February–June 1973, during her High School Junior year, she attended St. Francis High School in Mountain View, outside Los Altos, California.
+From around February to June 1973, during her high school junior year, she attended St. Francis High School in Mountain View, California.
 While at St. Francis, she was coached by Hall of Fame Coach Nort Thornton with the Foothill Aquatics Club.
 While attending St. Francis, she planned to compete in the Santa Clara International Invitational in June, and Cincinnati's National AAU Championships in April.
 Two years earlier in the Santa Clara Invitational in July 1971 she set her third world record, lowering the previous mark in the 400-meter freestyle formerly set by Karen Moras in London a few months earlier.

 Coaching received

-She was trained by leading coaches Ursula and Forbes Carlile and their assistant Tom Green at the Forbes and Ursula Carlile Swimming Organization.
+Gould was trained by leading coaches Ursula and Forbes Carlile and their assistant Tom Green at the Forbes and Ursula Carlile Swimming Organization.
 She won all of her world swimming titles while a teenager, travelling widely.
 Carlile, a two-time Olympic Coach for Australia, was a physiologist at the University of Sydney, and at the forefront of providing scientific training to athletes.
 A leader in the use of interval workouts timed with pace clocks and in the use of heart rate tests for assessing effort, he helped popularize "tapering", a method that slowly reduced training intensity in the weeks before important meets to maximize performance.
 He helped develop the crawl stroke, focusing on a high speed two beat kick which emphasized the strong use of the arms, a technique studied and adopted by Gould.